HactarCE/I.tkuil/morphophonology.md

 9\.
 Register

 * Slot 3 carries stress.
-* Slots 3, 5, and 9 are required.
+* Slots 3, 5, and 10 are required.
 * Slot 1 cannot exist without slot 2.
-* Slot 8 cannot exist without slot 7.
+* Slot 8 cannot exist without slot 7, and slot 9 cannot exist without slot 8.
 * Slots 1, 4, and 6 may be repeated.
 * Within slot 1, only slot 1a is required.
 Slot 1b is optional and may be repeated.